Sabel (TV series): Development

 After five years in showbiz, Jessy Mendiola is now in the line of one Kapamilya Drama Princesses who are now all full-fledged drama heroines.
 After Mendiola's participation in the hit teleserye Kung Tayo'y Magkakalayo, she was given the primetime soap Sabel, based on the 1981 classic movie Bata Pa Si Sabel—which starred award-winning film and television icons Snooky Serna and Albert Martinez, under Regal Films—and like many classic films under Regal Entertainment that were classics such as Underage, which was used as a Your Song Sunday presentation.
-Sabel was the last teleserye of AJ Perez before his death on April 17, 2011 from a Dagupan show and was riding a van on his way home with his family.
+Sabel was the first and only teleserye of AJ Perez as a lead star before his death on April 17, 2011.